michalp0lak/Selgen/README.md

 Your email must contain the following statement:

-"SOftware will not be used for any commercial purpose."
+"Software will not be used for any commercial purpose."